mysociety/alaveteli/docs/installing/manual_install.md

     sudo -u postgres createdb -T template_utf8 -O foi alaveteli_test sudo -u postgres createdb -T template_utf8 -O foi alaveteli_development

-Now you need to set up the database config file so that the application can connect to the postgres database.

-* Copy `database.yml-example` to `database.yml` in `alaveteli/config`
-* Edit it to point to your local postgresql database in the development and test sections.

-Example `development` section of `config/database.yml`:

-    development:
-      adapter: postgresql
-      template: template_utf8
-      database: alaveteli_development
-      username: foi
-      password: secure-password-here
-      host: localhost
-      port: 5432

-Make sure that the user specified in `database.yml` exists, and has full permissions on these databases.
-As they need the ability to turn off constraints whilst running the tests they also need to be a superuser

-If you don't want your database user to be a superuser, you can add this line to the test config in `database.yml` (as seen in `database.yml-example`)

-    constraint_disabling: false

 ## Configure email

 You will need to set up an email server – or Mail Transfer Agent (MTA) – to